chainguard-dev/edu/content/open-source/sigstore/policy-controller/enforce-sbom-attestation-with-policy-controller.md

 terminalImage: policy-controller/base:latest
 ---

 This guide demonstrates how to use the [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) to verify image attestations before admitting an image into a Kubernetes cluster.
-In this guide, you will create a `ClusterImagePolicy` that checks the existence of a SBOM attestation attached to a container image, and then test the admission controller by running a `nginx` image with SBOM attestations.
+In this guide, you will create a `ClusterImagePolicy` that checks the existence of a SBOM attestation attached to a container image, and then test the admission controller by running a `registry.enforce.dev/chainguard/node` image with SBOM attestations.

 ## Prerequisites